TGeneDavis/sandy-admin-template/README.md

 # sandy-admin-template
-Admin template using react-router-bootstrap, using React contexts instead of Redux.
+Admin template using react-router-bootstrap, and React contexts instead of Redux.
 Created using create-react-app.
+Uses React contexts, free Font Awesome fonts, and Bootstrap 4.

 ## Purpose
 I spent days looking for a free, opensource, SPA, admin template for a couple of projects that I needed one for.
 I couldn't find one that used the ReactJS technology stack that I needed, so I made my own.
 Feel free to use this to bootstart your own projects.
 If you have code improvements or updates that you want to add, fork this and create a pull request back into this project.